-BT RAN

-[1 ] [0 ] Transfer type Description

-0 0 ADDRESS-ONLY Used when no data movement is required.
+BTF AN [1] [0] Transfer type Description 0 0 ADDRESS-ONLY Used when no data movement is required.
 The three main uses for ADDRESS-ONLY transfers are: for IDLE cycles for bus master handover cycles for speculative address decoding without committing to a data transfer.

-0 1 - Reserved

-1 0 NONSEQUENTIAL Used for single transfers or for the first transfer of a burst.
+0 1 - Reserved 1 0 NONSEQUENTIAL Used for single transfers or for the first transfer of a burst.
 The address of the transfer is unrelated to the previous bus access.
 1 1 SEQUENTIAL Used for successive transfers in a burst.
 The address of a SEQUENTIAL transfer is always related to the previous transfer.

-always related to the previous transfer.